CreoDAMO/creodamo_global/README.md

 ## Development

-To contribute, see CONTRIBUTING.md.
-Pull requests welcome!
+To contribute, see `CONTRIBUTING.md`.
+Pull requests are welcome!